 You can accept certain suggestions in bulk by clicking the Accept button:

 If you’d like to revert any of the changes, click Undo on the same suggestion card.

 Turning types of checks on and off

-If you use Grammarly for Microsoft Office, you can take advantage of our “Deactivated Suggestions” feature.
-This feature is available for a limited number of checks, such as:
+If you are a Grammarly Premium, Grammarly Business, or Grammarly for Education user, you can also deactivate certain types of suggestions.
+This feature is available for a limited number of suggestions, including the following:

 - Passive voice